Complaints Handling Policy

 If we have to change any of the timescales above, we will let you know and explain why.

-- their right to complain to the Legal Ombudsmen (LeO), the time frame for doing so and full details of how to contact the LeO
+Client’s right to complain (including about a bill), how complaints can be made, their right to complain to the Solicitor Regulation Authority (SRA) and Legal Ombudsmen (LeO), the time frame for doing so and full details of how to contact the SRA and LeO.

-2.3.1.
-All complaints are handled by Principal Solicitor.
+All complaints are handled by the Principal Solicitor.
 The details of the complaint will be entered into the complaints register.

-2.3.2.
-Throughout the process of the complaint Principal Solicitor will also document:
+- Throughout the process of the complaint, the Principal Solicitor will also document:

 - minutes of any meetings internally and/or with the complainant